 After some time spent here enjoying the views, we will start the steep descent of this scree slope to the pampas below.
-Lunch will be taken in the valley before a visit to the national park headquarters and visitors centre where your guide will further explain the park’s history and show you the relief maps that illustrate the following days hiking.
+Lunch will be taken in the valley before a visit to the national park headquarters and visitors center where your guide will further explain the park’s history and show you the relief maps that illustrate the following days hiking.
 From here it is a short distance to our accommodation in the comfortable Hotel Rio Serrano situated close to the Serrano River and with magnificent views of the Paine Massif.
-This hotel is fairly new offering comfortable accommodation, a large living/dining area with log fires and a comfortable bar and good restaurant.
+This hotel is fairly new offering comfortable accommodation, a large living/dining area with log fires and a comfortable bar and a good restaurant.
 For early risers, it also offers some of the best sunrises in all of Patagonia.
-Comfortable en suite rooms, fire side bar and restaurant serving a mix of local and international food. *Option to upgrade to Hosteria Lago Grey situated in its enviable position overlooking Grey Glacier with recently refurbished rooms, good restaurant and bar serving snacks and a selection of wines and beers. *Trip includes superior rooms in both Hotel Rio Serrano and Hosteria Lago Grey.
+Comfortable ensuite rooms, fireside bar and restaurant serving a mix of local and international food. *Option to upgrade to Hosteria Lago Grey situated in its enviable position overlooking Grey Glacier with recently refurbished rooms, good restaurant, and bar serving snacks and a selection of wines and beers.

 After breakfast, we will transfer across the pampas for the short walk to the amazing Lago Grey Beach.
 We will walk along the shores of these grey waters and admire the miracles of nature as seemingly turquoise icebergs are seen floating in the lake.
 The huge mass of white behind the icebergs is Grey Glacier, the largest in the park.
-After our walk we will board the new Grey 2 launch and set off into the iceberg choked lake towards the walls of this spectacular Glacier.
-The short boat trip will give us up close and personal views of this spectacle as well as stunning views of Paine Grande and surrounding mountains.
-After our return to the dock those still with energy can opt for a hike up to a stunning viewpoint of the entire western side of the park with their guide or take the van back to our accommodation at either the Hotel Rio Serrano or Hosteria Lago Grey.
-B,L,D (drinks available at extra cost). *Trip includes superior rooms in both Hotel Rio Serrano and Hosteria Lago Grey.
+After our walk, we will board the new Grey II launch and set off into the iceberg-choked lake towards the walls of this spectacular Glacier.
+The short boat trip will give us close and personal views of this spectacle as well as stunning views of Paine Grande and surrounding mountains.
+After our return to the dock, those still with energy can opt for a hike up to a stunning viewpoint of the entire western side of the park with their guide or take the van back to our accommodation at either the Hotel Rio Serrano or Hosteria Lago Grey.

-After breakfast we will pack our lunches and take the short drive to the start of our ‘up and over’ route across the heart of the park.
+After breakfast, we will pack our lunches and take the short drive to the start of our ‘up and over’ route across the heart of the park.
 This is a beautiful walk that sees very few hikers.
 It cuts through some incredibly diverse scenery including verdant green valleys, ancient beech forests, azure lakes, cascading waterfalls and wide open plains.
-Condors hover abovethe nearby mountain peaks while herds of guanaco scatter as we approach.
+Condors hover above the nearby mountain peaks while herds of guanaco scatter as we approach.
 Our views are constantly dominated by the granite peaks of the Paine Massif to our left.
-After a full day’s hiking, we will be reunited with our van and driver for the short transfer to the comfortable Estancia Tercera which will be our base for the next night.
+After a full day hiking, we will be reunited with our van and driver for the short transfer to the comfortable Estancia Tercera which will be our base for the next night.
 Situated on the eastern perimeters of the Park this authentic estancia property has some of the most spectacular views in the Park.
-Intimate, country-style accommodation in the pretty, wooden guest house with all the comforts of home including hot baths, comfortable sofas and fireside relaxation.
-B,L,D (drinks available at extra cost).
+Intimate, country-style accommodation in the pretty, wooden guest house with all the comforts of home including hot baths, comfortable sofas, and fireside relaxation.

 Today we will rise early and we will transfer (1 hour approx) to begin our most challenging hike to the base of the Towers themselves.
-A challenging hike crossing mountain trails, rivers and valleys and finally a clamber up glacial moraine, the rewards are truly spectacular.
+A challenging hike crossing mountain trails, rivers, and valleys and finally a clamber up the glacial moraine, the rewards are truly spectacular.
 Lunch (for those who make it to the top) can be enjoyed in the shadow of these enormous granite peaks whilst watching the icebergs drift across a glacial pool of water.
 A memorable lunch spot and a highlight of every visitor’s itinerary.
-After our long day’s hike we can pop into the nearby hotel bar for a pisco sour before hopping into the van for the transfer to Puerto Natales (1.5 hours).
-B,L (drinks available at extra cost).
+After our long day’s hike, we can pop into the nearby hotel bar for a pisco sour before hopping into the van for the transfer to Puerto Natales (1.5 hours).

 How far ahead should I book my trip?